rp7007/BlogApp/README.md

 ## Overview

 This project is a full-featured blogging platform built with modern web technologies.
-Users can create, view, and manage blog posts, while also enjoying features like theme switching, user authentication, and a responsive design.
+Users can create, view, and manage blog posts, while also enjoying features like user authentication, and a responsive design.

 ## Features